Forever the Moment: Background

-South Korea won the silver medal in women's handball at the 2004 Summer Olympics, following a close game against Denmark which was decided by a penalty shootout.
+South Korea won the silver medal in women's handball at the 2004 Summer Olympics, following a close game against Denmark that was decided by a penalty shootout.
 The Koreans had lost a three-point lead in the second half, and at the end of normal time both sides were level at 25–25, taking the game into overtime.
-After the first overtime the score was still locked at 29–29, but South Korea were leading 34–33 in second overtime, until a late equaliser by Katrine Fruelund in the final ten seconds forced the game into a shootout, which Denmark won 4–2.
+After the first overtime the score was still locked at 29–29, but South Korea was leading 34–33 in the second overtime until a late equaliser by Katrine Fruelund in the final ten seconds forced the game into a shootout, which Denmark won 4–2.
 In a poll conducted by Gallup Korea, 50.2% of respondents said that the women's handball finals was their favourite event of the 2004 Summer Olympics.

 Reception

 Forever the Moment was released in South Korea on January 10, 2008.
 It topped the box office on its opening weekend, grossing $4,407,643, and remained at the top for a further two weeks, ahead of Hollywood films Enchanted, Sweeney Todd: The Demon Barber of Fleet Street, and Cloverfield, all released during the same period.
 By March 23 the film had grossed a total of $27,258,370, and as of July 13 the total number of admissions was 4,043,293.